cesareuseche/my-blog-portfolio/content/articles/web-accessibility-guide.md

 - **Ongoing training:** Keep your team updated on evolving guidelines and screen-reader capabilities.

 ## **Final Thoughts**
-Web accessibility is not just a legal requirement—it’s a commitment to inclusivity, usability, and better user experience.
+Web accessibility is not just a legal requirement, it’s a commitment to inclusivity, usability, and better user experience.
 As someone who currently works as a software engineer, I know how crucial accessibility is in creating a front-end experience that is smooth, efficient, and inclusive.

 By implementing these accessibility principles, you ensure that your website is usable for all customers, while also benefiting from improved SEO, broader audience reach, and compliance with industry standards.
 Prioritizing accessibility makes the web a better place for all users, ensuring equal access to information and services.